queengooborg/queengooborg/README.md

 There are two ways that you can support me:

-- For my web documentation work (MDN browser-compat-data, Open Web Docs, etc.), you can support me by supporting Open Web Docs:
+- For my web documentation work (MDN browser-compat-data, mdn-bcd-collector, etc.), you can support me by supporting Open Web Docs:
   - https://opencollective.com/open-web-docs
 - For all other projects (gooicons, Minecraft worth.yml, free-dmo-stm32, etc.), you can support me directly:
   - https://ko-fi.com/queengooborg